flaxandteal/dp-compose/v2/README.md

 ### stacks

-Contains the definitions for each stack, including config overrides and docker compose extension files.
+Contains definitions for each stack, including config overrides and docker compose extension files.
 Each subfolder corresponds to a particular stack and contains at least:
-- stack.yml: Extended docker-compose file which uses the manifests for required services.
+- {stack}.yml: Extended docker-compose file which uses the manifests for required services.
   - More information [here](https://docs.docker.com/compose/extends/)
 - .env: With the environmental variables required to override the default config for the services in the stack
   - More information [here](https://docs.docker.com/compose/environment-variables/#using-the---env-file--option) and [also here](https://docs.docker.com/compose/environment-variables/#using-the---env-file--option)